railwayapp/docs/src/pages/deploy/deployments.md

 Users can rollback to previous deploys if mistakes were made.
 A deployment rollback will revert to the previously successful deployment.
 Both the Docker image and custom variables are restored during the rollback process.

+<NextImage  src="/images/rollback.png"
+            alt="Screenshot of Rollback Menu"
+            layout="responsive"
+            width={992}
+            height={426}
+            quality={100} />

-To perform a rollback, click the three dots at the end of the deployment, you will then be asked to confirm your rollback.
+To perform a rollback, click the three dots at the end of a previous deployment, you will then be asked to confirm your rollback.

 ### Logs